 - I don't really like the fact that I still hate more than one or two flights of stairs.

-WHAT I CANNOT STAND
+WHAT I CANNOT STAND:

 - When people make assumptions.
 In general, I dislike this, but we all do it sometimes.
 People seem to automatically assume that I have more energy b/c I lost weight or that I must certainly "feel better" or even that I was unhealthy (other than the weight).
 I feel exactly the SAME except that the mental angst and self-loathing I carried around with me my whole life is seriously diminished and often completely gone.
 I've always had an extremely high level of energy and have always been very active (when I'm not intentionally being a couch potato).